The Jimmy Dean Show: Daytime

 The Jimmy Dean Show, initially called Country Style, aired live on WTOP-TV in Washington, D.C. in early 1957.
 It was picked up by the CBS-TV network from April 8 to December 13, 1957, under the name The Morning Show from 7 to 7:45 a.m.
 ET Monday–Friday before the station's regular newscast.
 Guests included Chet Atkins, Jay Chevalier, Billy Walker, Little Jimmy Dickens, George Hamilton IV, and the Country Lads; Mary Klick was a regular.
 The producer was Connie B. Gay.

 CBS then carried The Jimmy Dean Show on its daytime schedule from September 14, 1958, to June 1959 from New York, airing from 2 to 2:30 p.m.
 ET Monday–Saturday.
 Guests on the variety program included Hans Conried and Jaye P. Morgan.

 Prime time

-The Jimmy Dean Show aired as a live half-hour summer series from Washington, DC, on CBS-TV from June 22 to September 14, 1957 from 10:30 to 11 p.m. on Saturday nights.
+The Jimmy Dean Show aired as a live half-hour summer series from Washington, D.C. on CBS-TV from June 22 to September 14, 1957, from 10:30 to 11 p.m. on Saturday nights.
 Guests included Johnny Cash, Jim Reeves, and the Andrews Sisters.